10up/component-navigation/README.md

 ## Demo

-An example implementation can be found in the `demo/index.html`.
+Example implementations can be found in the `demo` directory.